 We aren’t pointing these out to nitpick.
 We are pointing them out so that you’re aware of them if you’re still waiting on a Android 6.0.1 update.
 The more attention these Android 6.0.1 Marshmallow problems get the better.

 Fortunately, Samsung isn’t sitting on its hands.
-The company is taking action and addressing these Android 6.0.1 problems.
+The company, and its carrier partners, are taking action and addressing these Android 6.0.1 problems.

 Samsung’s been rolling out a slew of brand new Galaxy Android 6.0.1 Marshmallow builds in regions across the globe and these updates should alleviate at least some of these problems.